Philips Norelco Bodygroom Series 7100

 - Weight0.5 lb

 With the OneBlade the emphasis is on protecting your skin – particularly skin that is not accustomed to having razors dragged across it – from irritation, nicks, scrapes and cuts.
 You’ll get as close a shave as you want, wherever you want to shave because the company’s “dual protection system” combines a fast moving blade with a skin-friendly design.
 OneBlade is not designed to shave you clean as a whistle.
 Instead it’s designed to be used a couple of times a week by those want to trim back the hair they have.
+Don’t forget to also check our guide to the best pubic hair trimmers for more great products like this.

 Different blades for face and body